alajroosh/Waspmote-training-project/README.md

 <br/>
 make the file in this folder
 <b>my-app/src</b>
-in same folder
 <br/>
 after that in server
-make theudp connection listening at same port
+make the UDP connection listening at same port
 <br/>
 and seve the data in file <b>waspmote.js</b>
 <br/>